GLBRC/AromaticDiketones/README.md

     - RNA-Seq_HPLC_results (HPLC data of aromatics detected in supernatant of cultures harvested for RNA)
     - RPKM_normalized_read_counts (Read counts normalized by sample size

-- figure_list.R
-  - Script for taking all these datasets and generating manuscript figures
 - LICENSE
 - README